-GEO (generative engine optimization) is about getting your content cited inside AI-generated answers from ChatGPT, Perplexity, Gemini, and Claude.
+GEO (generative engine optimization) is about getting your content cited inside AI-generated answers from tools like ChatGPT and Perplexity.
 SEO is about ranking in Google’s traditional results.
 AEO (answer engine optimization) sits between the two, focused on getting pulled into featured snippets and direct-answer features.

-Quick clarification: in this guide, “GEO” means generative engine optimization, not geographic or local SEO.
-If you landed here looking for local search advice, you want a local SEO guide instead.
+Quick clarification: in this guide, “GEO” means generative engine optimization.
+If you landed here looking for local search advice (the other GEO), you want a local SEO guide instead.

 So there’s a new, massive traffic source opening up.
 It doesn’t follow the old rules.
 And most website owners haven’t even started optimizing for it.